-Reverend Doctor Tony F. Drayton is a native of Indiantown, Florida, where he was nurtured with two brothers and one sister by his parents, Rev. Charles Drayton (late) and Mrs. Lottie Drayton.
+Reverend Doctor Tony F. Drayton is a native of Indiantown, Florida where he was nurtured with two brothers and one sister by his parents, Rev. Charles Drayton (late) and Mrs. Lottie Drayton.
 In Indiantown, he gained an appreciation for fairness and justice, character traits that underscore his life and vocation.

 From a theological construct, Dr. Drayton has served in multiple capacities.
-He is the First Vice – Moderator of the Progressive Kingdom Baptist Association.
-In addition, Dr. Drayton has provided leadership as a Union President to over 50 Churches in the Florida East Coast Missionary Baptist Association; Vice-President of the District Congress of Christian Education; guest lecturer, and preacher (on the district and national circuits).
-His pulpit presence led him to be nominated for “Who’s Who Among Preachers.”
-Dr. Drayton has served as a writer for the National Baptist Sunday School Curriculum and The Master Teacher Series Publication for Boyd’s Publishing Company, Nashville, Tennessee.
-Additionally, Dr. Drayton has functioned as an Adjunct Professor for Moody Bible institute where he was vetted to teach multiple classes.
-He is the author of “Transformation and the Church: A Push Toward Acceptance Within the HIV/AIDS Pandemic.”
-The book was a segue for an invitation to work with Meharry Medical College, Nashville, Tennessee, through Project SAVED (Strengthening Access Via Education & Diligence).
-Project SAVED is a national project that focuses on the medical aspect for the cure of HIV/AIDS while attempting to forge a new model of training and education in the hopes of retarding the spread of the HIV.
-Dr. Drayton has served as a national educator for the project.
+He is a Vice – Moderator of the Progressive Kingdom Baptist Association.
+In addition, Dr. Drayton has provided leadership as a Union President to over 50 Churches; District Congress of Christian Vice-President; guest lecturer, and preacher (on the district and national circuits).
+His pulpit presence led him to be nominated for “Who’s Who Among Preachers”.
+Dr. Drayton is a writer for the National Baptist Sunday School Curriculum and The Master Teachers Series Publication for Boyd’s Publishing Company, Nashville, Tennessee, with publications in three countries.